 Pregnancy tests detect human chorionic gonadotropin (HCG) in the urine or serum of a pregnant woman.
 HCG is produced when the pregnancy is implanted in the endometrium (ectopic pregnancies are implantations in other sites).
 Pregnancy tests are designed to detect this hormone.

 If I believe I am pregnant, when should I come in for a pregnancy test?

 Although an EPT test can detect the pregnancy hormone within 7 days of conception, we generally suggest you wait until you miss your period to come in for a test so that the test will be more accurate.
 Otherwise, it may be too early to tell if you are pregnant, and if you are, you will have to come back for another test.

 What are the different types of pregnancy tests I can have?

 Two types of urine pregnancy tests used by FPA are the urine chorionic gonadotrophin (UCG) and the Early Pregnancy Test (EPT).
 We do not to blood testing for pregnancy.

 - The UCG is a presumptive urine test offered to patients whose menstrual cycle is at least two weeks late.
 This test is not as sensitive as the EPT and results are available within the hour.
-There is a‚ no charge for the UCG‚ test.
+There is a $24 fee for the UCG‚ test.

 - The EPT is a presumptive urine test offered to patients who have not yet missed their menstrual cycle but wish to determine if they are pregnant.

 When will I have my results of a pregnancy test done at FPA?

 You will have the results of either pregnancy test we offer within one hour of taking it.

 Are pregnancy tests 100% accurate?